 Oliver occasionally appears in the Queen’s Bench Division, most recently in relation to a claim involving breach of confidence/privacy/libel (in a commercial context).
 Oliver has also appeared in the Technology and Construction Court in disputes where there is a “chancery” element to the case.

 The following cases are examples of Oliver’s recent/on-going commercial work:

-- Assisting as one of many juniors in a large international litigation regarding the oil and gas sector.
+Along with the cases listed above, Oliver is being lead by David Berkley QC on a solicitor/partnership dispute and assisting as one of many juniors in a large international litigation regarding the oil and gas sector.